jackdoe/programming-for-kids/book.md

 ## [DAY-398] for
 make another tictactoe and hangman, this time use a function to check win in hangman

-> we discussed memcmp and difference between arrays of characters and strings
+> we discussed memcmp,strcmp and difference between arrays of characters and strings

 ```
 #include <stdio.h>